weitzman/drupal-test-traits/README.md

 ## Running tests

 - You must specify the URL to your site as an environment variable: `DTT_BASE_URL=http://example.com`.
-Here are two ways to do that:
+Here are three ways to do that:
+    - Specify in a phpunit.xml.
+[See example](docs/phpunit.xml).
     - Enter that line into a .env file.
 These files are supported by [drupal-project](https://github.com/drupal-composer/drupal-project/blob/8.x/.env.example) and [Docker](https://docs.docker.com/compose/env-file/).
     - Specify an environment variable at runtime: `DTT_BASE_URL=http://127.0.0.1:8888 vendor/bin/phpunit ...`
 - Add --bootstrap option like so: `--bootstrap=web/core/tests/bootstrap.php ` (points at Drupal core).
 Required when you use NodeCreationTrait.
-Alternatively, you may specify this in a phpunit.xml.
+Alternatively, specify in a [phpunit.xml](docs/phpunit.xml).
 - Depending on your setup, you may wish to run phpunit as the web server user `su -s /bin/bash www-data -c "vendor/bin/phpunit ..."`

 ## Available traits